 Size and Shape

-The pool’s size and shape are the most significant factors when it comes to budgeting the costs of an automatic pool cover.
+The pool’s size and shape are the most significant factors when budgeting the costs of an automatic pool cover.
 Naturally, you have to shell out a lot less for an average-sized rectangular pool.
 But if you have an irregularly shaped pool, costs will climb much higher.
 Keep in mind that the more you need to customize the cover, the higher the cost.
 Therefore, you should budget more if you do not have a standard-sized rectangular pool.

 An undertrack system is embedded within the pool’s walls and is invisible, making it an aesthetic option for those seeking a clean and minimalistic look.
 It’s an expensive option but ideal for rectangular pools.
 Keep in mind that this type of track system is significantly more expensive for pools of other shapes and sizes.